Josh Jung Player Props: Rangers vs. Astros

 Josh Jung At The Plate

-- Jung is hitting .277 with two doubles, two home runs and four walks.
+- Jung has two doubles, two home runs and four walks while batting .275.

+- Jung enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .286.

+- Jung has picked up a hit in 76.9% of his 13 games this year, with more than one hit in 30.8% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.